The Best Coconut Oil

 There are a lot of unknowns in the world of coconut oil, but what makes the best is clear: It comes from an ethical company, it’s conveniently packaged, and it’s as healthy as possible, no matter how you plan on using it.
 We dove deep into fair trade certifications, then tested six coconut oils ourselves.
 In the end, we found two products that taste and feel great.

 Dr. Bronner’s is the original fair trade coconut oil brand, and it offers two types of oil: one with a strong flavor profile, and one that’s milder.
 The oil is just as meltable as Kelapo, but it only comes in three jar sizes.
-Only the bulk size is convenient for scooping by hand, so this one’s a solid option for the kitchen or for those who want an option with a subtler coconut taste and smell.
+Only the bulk size is convenient for scooping by hand, so this one’s a solid pick for the kitchen or for those who want an option with a subtler taste and smell.